Hard Tick Relapsing Fever

 Clinical Presentation

-While the spectrum of illness due to B. miyamotoi is still being described, common signs and symptoms that have been reported to date include fever, headache, myalgia, and fatigue.
-Some patients with illness due to B. miyamotoi have also described recurring symptoms prior to diagnosis and treatment.
-Severe illness, such as meningoencephalitis, have also been reported.
+While the spectrum of illness due to HRTF is still being described, common signs and symptoms that have been reported to date include fever, headache, myalgia, and fatigue.
+Some patients HRTF have described recurring symptoms prior to diagnosis and treatment, but evidence suggests that most patients (90%) with HTRF most commonly involves a single episode of fever.
+Severe illness, such as meningoencephalitis, has also been reported.

 Diagnostic tests

 Currently, confirmation of a diagnosis relies on the use of polymerase chain reaction (PCR) tests that detect DNA from the organism or antibody-based tests.
 Further research is needed to better understand how frequently cross-reactivity with similar Borrelia species may occur with serologic testing for B. miyamotoi.
-Serologic and PCR tests are under development and not widely available but can be ordered from a limited number of CLIA-approved laboratories.
+Serologic and PCR tests are not widely available but can be ordered from some commercial laboratories or through CDC.

 Treatment